Home

 Cancelling upload

 As soon as upload may take a long time, often you will keep the old file while uploading the new.
-You will serve the old file content in response to GET requests, while the new content will be saved in temporary storage on server until upload finishes.
-If upload failed and you do not plan to restore upload you can submit the CANCELUPLOAD request:
+You will serve the old file content in response to GET requests while the new content will be saved in temporary storage on the server until upload finishes.
+If the upload failed and you do not plan to restore upload you can submit the CANCELUPLOAD request:

 CANCELUPLOAD /folder/LargeFile.zip